aptise/peter_sslers/README.md

 Certificates and Keys are stored in the PEM format, but can be downloaded in the DER format if needed.

 There are several ways to download each file.
 Different file suffix will change the format and headers.

+Peter shows you buttons for available formats on each page.

 ### CA Certificate